What is the best vitamin for stress? Find out how to reduce stress with the help of this vitamin!

 Whole grains, plant-based milk, and other fruits and vegetables have been fortified with Vitamin B12, eating those alone may not be enough for the body’s needs.
 That’s why taking additional supplements should be incorporated into the diet of vegans.

-Whole food vitamins take large quantities of fruit and vegetables and condense them, allowing you to get more vitamins without having to eat a large amount of food.
+Whole food vitamins take large quantities of fruit and vegetables and condense them, allowing you to get more vitamins and minerals without having to eat a large amount of food.
 This is great for people on diets or those who find it hard to eat fruits and vegetables regularly.

-It also contains essential vitamins and minerals like folate, magnesium, biotin, pantothenic acid, zinc, selenium, manganese, chromium, and potassium.
+Sunwarrior’s liquid vitamin mineral complex is packed with a number of whole food ingredients and contains essential vitamins and minerals like folate, magnesium, biotin, pantothenic acid, zinc, selenium, manganese, chromium, and potassium.

 Supplementing with B12 is especially important for vegans as a lot of food sources that contain B12 contain animal products.